AFRINIC/ansible-role-ohmyzsh/README.md

 ## Notes

-This role has some unique design and implementation goals compared to the one it was forked from and other zsh/oh-my-zsh roles available.
+1. This role has some unique design and implementation goals compared to the one it was forked from and other zsh/oh-my-zsh roles available.

-It assumes that the target hosts may have limited direct Internet access and also may or may not have the `git` command installed.
+    It assumes that the target hosts may not have direct Internet access or may prefer to get all files internally for some other reason.

-As such, it syncs a local copy of the `oh-my-zsh` repository from the role itself to the host.
+    As such, by default it syncs a local copy of the `oh-my-zsh` repository from the role itself to the host.
 (Rather than from Github).

-Of course this means that auto-updating is disabled.
-This also keeps the same version consistent across all your hosts, and only changes if you change the source in the role.
-But this may not suit everyone.
+    Alternatively you can toggle to do a git clone instead as normal.

+2. To cater for the local sync option, auto-updating is disabled within `oh-my-zsh`.
+This may not suit everyone.
 You have been warned.